JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 * The second visibility test was moved from the spatial sample, to the final sample after all resampling steps
 * The second visibility test is performed for the final shading, but is _not_ fed forward for next frame's temporal resampling

-TODO: Talk about why not feed forward
-TODO: Talk about increased noise
-TODO: Talk about applying this to ReSTIR GI
+Moving the second visibility test from the spatial sample only to after all resampling was the key change.

+Before permutation sampling, it was ok to not re-test visibility for the temporal sample.
+The the light was visible to the pixel last frame, it's probably still visible this frame.
+Same for if the light was not visible last frame.
+When this assumption is wrong, e.g. for moving objects, it just led to a 1-frame lag in shadows that's almost unnoticable - an acceptable tradeoff.

+With permutation sampling, we can no longer trust that the visibility of the temporal sample is correct to reuse.
+The temporal sample now may come from a neighboring pixel, and at shadow pneumbras, the visibility is changing very frequently.
+It's no longer safe to reuse visibility, even on static scenes - we must retest visibility.

+The best way to test visibility without using extra ray traces is to move it right before shading of the final sample, where incorrect visibility would show up on screen

+The second change (not feeding forward the second visibility test to the next frame) is not strictly necessary, but keeps direct lighting unbiased.

+If you were to feed forward the second visibility test, the following might happen:
+1. A pixel checks visibility and finds that the light is occluded, setting the reservoir's contribution to 0
+2. The reservoir is stored for reuse next frame
+3. \<Next frame\>
+4. The reservoir is reused temporally for the same pixel (say that the initial sample happened to also be 0 contribution)
+5. The reservoir is reused spatially by a different pixel, which sees that it has zero contribution, and does not choose it via resampling
+    * Except since this is a different pixel, the light is not occluded, and the sample should have had non-zero contribution!

+Reusing visibility like this leads to bias in the form of shadows that "halo" objects, expanding further out than they should.

+Interestingly, when I tried these modifications to ReSTIR GI, it made things _more_ biased.
+Indirect shadows became very feint and sometimes disappeared altogether.
+ReSTIR GI still uses the same algorithm it did in Bevy 0.17.

-Additionally, like we were doing with ReSTIR GI, we now use the balance heuristic for ReSTIR DI resampling, instead of constant MIS weights.
-This makes a small difference, but _does_ slightly increase emissive light brightness, matching the pathtraced reference better.
+One final note on DI resampling: like we were doing with ReSTIR GI, we now use the balance heuristic for ReSTIR DI resampling, instead of constant MIS weights.
+This makes a small difference (hence why I never noticed it until now), but it _does_ slightly increase emissive light brightness, matching the pathtraced reference better.

 ## World Cache Improvements